coogle/coogle-recipes/README.md

 - Markdown used for directions / recipe info
 - Tags and some basic categorizations
 - List/Search recipes by title or tag
+- Export Recipes in [RecipeML](http://www.formatdata.com/recipeml/) format
+- An API to fetch recipes

 Things I'm getting around to: